alibaba/RedAlert/RAWeb/README.md

     		</Director>
 	</VirtualHost>

 *Note!* Apache's group should hve been authorized on this Directory.
-Maybe, `sudo chmod www-data:www-data your-rrot`.
+Maybe, `sudo chmod www-data:www-data your-root`.

 Move the `.conf` to `/etc/httpd/conf.d`, then restart your httpd service.